 We've calibrated a variety of algorithms to check for spending patterns that depart from the norm.
 Because most humans don't want to talk about Holt-Winters smoothing parameters, autocorrelation functions, seasonal-trend decomposition or even median absolute deviation thresholds, our service requires no tuning of any model parameters.

-Instead, if we see an anomaly of at least 5% of your average daily spending, we'll send you an email.
+Instead, if we see an anomaly of at least $500, we'll send you an email.
 If you're getting too many or too few anomalies, you can adjust this dollar value threshold in your email subscription.
 In the UI, you'll always be able to see all your anomalies.

 I see the anomaly but I want to dig deeper.
 How do I do that?